Thermo Fisher Scientific (TMO) Q2 2022 Earnings Call Transcript

 Tejas Savant -- Morgan Stanley -- Analyst

 Hi, guys.
 Thanks for the time.
-Maybe I will sneak in a two-parter here at the end.
+Maybe I'll sneak in a two-parter here at the end.
 Beyond just the translational headwind from FX, Marc, do you see any signs that the strength of the dollar is beginning to weigh on customer minds, specifically in Europe and Japan?
-And then, Stephen, on the quarter-over-quarter sort of dip in gross margins roughly about 430 bps or so.
+And then, Stephen, on the quarter over quarter sort of dip in gross margins roughly about 430 bps or so.

 Can you just help parse out what that bridge looks like between the COVID wind down versus FX versus other dynamics?
 Thank you.